 Ensuring your program aligns with F1 visa requirements can help you avoid issues when traveling internationally.

 Depending on your travel destination, the procedures may vary.
-Generally, you will need to obtain a new visa stamp from a US embassy or consulate outside the U.S. This new stamp, paired with your active I-20, will allow you to re-enter the US.
+Generally, you will need to obtain a new visa stamp from a US embassy or consulate outside the U.S. This new stamp, paired with your active I-20, will allow you to re-enter the U.S.

 If the waiting time in India is too long, consider applying for your F1 visa in a third country.
 Popular options include: